 Public transport fines: How to dispute them

-Many public transport users will, at some point in their travelling experience, have a bad experience with ticket inspectors.
-This is an inherent feature of the de-staffed system in which unreliable technology and aggressive, confrontational enforcement is substituted for a consistent presence of customer service staff.
+Many public transport users will, at some point in their travelling experience, have a bad experience with Authorised Officers (“ticket inspectors”).
+This is an inherent feature of our de-staffed system in which unreliable technology and aggressive, confrontational enforcement is substituted for a consistent presence of customer service staff.
+The PTUA has compiled this page to help passengers who have fallen foul of the ticketing system and its enforcers.

 At the Scene

-If you are involved in an incident which you believe might result in a fine (that is, if an inspector takes your details), it is a good idea to secure as much evidence as possible of what actually happened, immediately after the incident.
+If you are involved in an incident which you believe is likely to result in a fine (that is, if an Authorised Officer takes your details), it is essential to secure, immediately after the event, as much evidence as possible of what actually happened.
 In particular:

-• Unless the inspectors take it, keep your ticket as evidence, whether you were able to validate it or not
+• Unless the Authorised Officer (AO) takes it, keep your ticket as evidence, whether or not you were able to touch on.

-• Record the numbers of any validators or ticket machines that might have contributed to the problem
+• Record the numbers of any ticket machine or card reader that might have contributed to the problem.

-• Try to get contact details of a witness (eg. someone who observed you trying to validate)
+• Try to get contact details of a witness (e.g. someone who observed you trying to touch on).

-Also keep in mind that an observant witness can be most helpful if you see another passenger being treated unfairly.
-Just as you might one day need the help of a witness, try and note what you saw happen and offer your contact information to the other passenger.
-If you happen to be carrying a camera phone or similar, a photo of the non-functional ticket or validating machine will help.
+Also keep in mind that if you see another passenger being treated unfairly, your presence as an observant witness can be very helpful.
+Just as you might one day need the help of a witness, try to note what you saw happen and offer your contact information to the other passenger.

-If you feel confident doing so, it is OK to offer support to another passenger: just ensure you keep calm and polite and do not obstruct inspectors.
+If you feel confident doing so, you are able to offer support to another passenger.
+Just ensure you keep calm and polite and do not obstruct the AOs.

 Inspectors Behaving Badly

-There are some inspectors who are quite unsuited by personality to an important and serious role such as this.
-Further, the training provided to inspectors, and the accountability mechanisms, are completely inadequate for the police-like powers inspectors wield.
+The personality of some AOs seems to be quite unsuited to the important and serious role they have.
+Further, the training provided to inspectors, and the accountability mechanisms which govern them, appear to be inadequate for the police-like powers they wield.

 Fighting Fines

-If you do receive a fine, don’t be alarmed.
-It’s quite common for these fines to be issued routinely and without regard to the particular circumstances, and you have a number of review options.
+If you do receive a fine and feel it has been done in error, don’t be alarmed.
+It’s quite common for these fines to be issued routinely and without due regard to the particular circumstances, and you have a number of review options.

-Write to the DoT again: address the letter to the Director of Public Transport.
-Point out the inadequacies of the first response, enclose a copy of your first letter (recap the circumstances briefly), and ask them to revisit the matter and to respond to the specific circumstances.
+Write to the DoT again.
+Address the letter to the Secretary of the Department of Transport.
+Point out the inadequacies of the first response, enclose a copy of your first letter (recap the circumstances briefly), and ask for a review of the matter and for a response to the specific circumstances.

-If you still don’t get a resolution, see the next section.
+If you still don’t get a satisfactory resolution, see the next section.

 Where to Take a Complaint

 In our experience, complaints are not taken particularly seriously by operators or by the DoT, but to show good faith you should give them the opportunity to respond.
-You then have a few options for escalating the complaint:
+You then have a few options for continuing with the complaint:

 Your Local State MP

-We’ve kept your best complaint avenue for last.
-Every Victorian has three elected representatives in the State Parliament.
-These people are paid to listen to your concerns and sort out problems you experience with government officials: including ticket inspectors and the DoT.
-Go to see the MP: don’t just write to them, and don’t accept any excuses on their part for not helping you with the matter.
-In our experience, this has the highest success rate in having inappropriate infringement notices withdrawn.
+In our experience, this avenue has the highest success rate in having inappropriate infringement notices withdrawn.
+Your elected representatives in the State Parliament have the job of listening to your concerns and sorting out problems you experience with government officials, including the DoT and ticket inspectors.
+Go to see your state MP.
+Don’t just write to them, and don’t accept any excuses on their part for not helping you with the problem.

 Please note